turingschool/backend-curriculum-site/module1/lessons/intro_to_git.md

 -  Personalize Slack profiles with GitHub information

 ## Warm Up
 * Has anyone heard of git before?
-Thumbs Up/Down have you used it all durin pre-work?
+Thumbs Up/Down have you used it all during pre-work?
 * What do you know about GitHub?
 How have you used it so far?

 ## Introduction to Git